15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Urban Cowboy Lodge

-This stylish 3-star boutique hotel (with only 28 rooms) has an intimate feel but offers the amenities of a resort such as welcome refreshments, yoga classes, and wood-burning fireplaces in the common areas.
+This stylish 3-star boutique hotel (with only 28 rooms) has an intimate feel.
+Still, it offers the amenities of a resort such as welcome refreshments, yoga classes, an Estonian-style sauna, a swimming hole, and summertime bonfires.

 Spread out on 68 acres traversed by the Esopus Creek, this rural retreat includes private hiking trails.
 The remote setting means that there is no cell phone service.
 However, the hotel keeps its clientele entertained with DJ music on the deck.